ziyashaikh123/SQL_Data_Analytics_Project/README.md

 📑 Reporting queries – generating summaries for dashboards and business reports

 Each query focuses on a specific analytical theme and can be adapted for any relational database.
+This project is implemented using MySQL.

+🙏 Special thanks to Data with Baraa for guidance and inspiration.